Submitting a TESS proposal

 The resource limits stated herein are real.
 Proposals are more likely to succeed, both in the review process and then once out in the field, if these limits are strictly interpreted.

-A list of the items included for free in the TESS data delivery from GfK (formerly Knowledge Networks) is provided here.
+A list of the items included for free in the TESS data delivery from NORC is provided here.

-TESS is conducted in the course of GfK (formerly Knowledge Networks) panel surveys, which also include sets of "profile" variables.
+TESS is conducted in the course of NORC AmeriSpeak Panel surveys, which also include sets of "profile" variables.
 Investigators in TESS studies may add profile variables to their studies, which are counted as just a fraction of an original survey item.
 The profile variables expected to be of most interest to TESS investigators are those on the Public Affairs Profile and the Health Profile.

 In a limited number of cases, TESS can provide additional respondent-questions.
 Such requests, however, are required to pass higher review standards than regular proposals.
 If the request entails substantial additional costs on TESS, we will have to reject the proposal or ask the proposer to pay the additional cost.

 All TESS studies require IRB approval from the investigator's home institution and so would any deception would likewise need to be approved.
-In addition, any deception would need to be approved for fielding by GfK (formerly Knowledge Networks), which has conducted studies that provide a short 1-2 paragraph textual debriefing afterward.
+In addition, any deception would need to be approved for fielding by NORC, which has conducted studies that provide a short 1-2 paragraph textual debriefing afterward.

 Yes.
-TESS can provide information on response times in tenths--milliseconds for an extra charge--and can also present stimuli to experiments for a length of time specified in milliseconds.
+For an extra charge, TESS can provide information on response times in milliseconds and can also present stimuli to experiments for a length of time specified in milliseconds.

 Yes.
 In a randomized block design, randomization is done within categories of a variable and can improve the efficiency (power) of a study.
-Blocking can be done on profile variables that have been collected by GfK (formerly Knowledge Networks) prior to the administration of your study.
+Blocking can be done on profile variables that have been collected by NORC prior to the administration of your study.

 There are no limits on the number of times investigators may use TESS.
 In fact, we encourage investigators to build on their previous TESS findings for subsequent proposals.